Updated: Jan 8

 Coordinates: 44°20'17.2"N, 17°16'05.2"E

 Description: In 1953, the building where the 2nd session of the Anti-Fascist Council of National Liberation of Yugoslavia (AVNOJ) took place in 1943 was turned into a museum complex dedicated to that event.
 During the Yugoslav-era, this was a hugely important historical and cultural site and was visited by thousands of tourists a year, as the 2nd AVNOJ session which occurred here was regarded as the official starting point of the federation of Yugoslav republics.
 The Jajce AVNOJ Museum maintained this popular status until the Bosnian War struck in the 1990s, at which time it suffered significant damage, with many of its exhibits and artifacts being destroyed and burned.
 On November 29th, 2008 (the 65th anniversary of the 2nd AVNOJ), the museum finally was re-opened to the public.
-According to research done by Belgrade-based researcher Andrew Lawler, it was during this opening ceremony that a group of local artists gifted to the museum their own personally-created over-sized replica of Augustinčić's Tito statue.
+In discussions that my friend Peter Korchnak had with the museum's director Emsada Leko, she reveals that a large hand-crafted recreation of Augustinčić's Tito statue that was being used as a prop for a stage production at the Zenica National Theatre was brought to the museum for its opening celebration.

 8.)
 Tito's Square, Velenje, Slovenia